Testosterone Supplements vs TRT: Which Is Right for You?

 Choose TRT injections if…

-You’ve been clinically diagnosed with symptomatic hypogonadism on repeated tests and you’ve discussed monitoring, risks, and fertility with your clinician.
-Endocrine
+You have a clinical diagnosis of symptomatic hypogonadism confirmed by repeated blood tests, and you’ve fully discussed monitoring, risks, and fertility implications with your GP or specialist.

 Choose a supplement-first strategy if…

-You don’t have a diagnosis but want to support energy, training, body composition, mood, and healthy hormone status — especially if your diet or lifestyle could be improved.
-Consider nutrients with evidence (zinc, vitamin D) and vetted botanicals (ashwagandha), alongside sleep, strength training, and body-fat management.
-ScienceDirect+2MDPI+2
+You don’t have a formal diagnosis but want to support energy, training, body composition, mood, and natural hormone levels — especially if your diet, sleep, or lifestyle has room for improvement.
+Focus on evidence-backed nutrients (zinc, magnesium, vitamin D) and botanicals (shilajit, ashwagandha, fenugreek), combined with strength training and body-fat management.

 Trying for a baby?
-Prioritise fertility-friendly routes first; discuss alternatives (e.g., selective oestrogen receptor modulators, hCG-based protocols) with a specialist rather than starting TRT. auau.auanet.org
+Prioritise fertility-friendly options first.
+Discuss alternatives (e.g. hCG-based protocols or SERMs) with a specialist before considering TRT.

 Where BOOST fits in (subtly but helpfully)

-If you’re not medically indicated for TRT but want to support performance and daily drive, Himmense BOOST is formulated to support the lifestyle pillars behind healthy testosterone and vitality, featuring 13 active ingredients (botanicals, adaptogens, vitamins) and third-party testing.
+If you’re not medically indicated for TRT but want to support performance and daily drive, Himmense BOOST is formulated to support the lifestyle pillars behind healthy testosterone and vitality, featuring proven ingredients (botanicals, adaptogens, vitamins, mineral) and third-party tested.
 It’s designed to complement sleep, training, and nutrition — not replace clinical care when it’s needed.

 Pros & cons at a glance